Gertrude Kuh: Career

 Over a career spanning some forty years, Kuh designed over 400 landscaping projects and gardens.
 Although she never took on partners, she had two associates, Mary Long Rogers and Edith Antognoli.

 Little is known about her early work (prior to 1950) since Kuh discarded most of the records of these projects.
 Between 1950 and her retirement in the 1970s, Kuh designed some 250 landscaping projects about which somewhat more is known, mostly for private residences in and around Chicago, Lake Forest, Winnetka, Glencoe, and Highland Park, Illinois.
 She worked on both plantings for new construction and redesigns of existing landscaping.
 She was designing in an era when many large estates were being broken up into smaller parcels, and she became known for her skill at helping these small plots maintain a sense of spaciousness and privacy through such techniques as clustering trees and shrubs, planting trees with strong sculptural lines that signaled grandeur, and using color schemes that skewed towards green.

 Kuh died in September 1977.
-Her papers are held by the Art Institute of Chicago and include letters from Shipman and an oral interview with Kuh's son John.
+Her papers are held by the Art Institute of Chicago and include letters from Shipman and an oral interview with Kuh's son John (tape no longer exists).
 In November 1997, the Art Institute of Chicago mounted "The Modern Midwestern Landscape," an exhibition featuring her work and that of fellow landscape architect Franz Lipp.